Table of contents

 Entertainment: Subscriptions, add-ons (e.g. in-app purchases)

-What is an average conversion rate?
+What is an average conversion rate in eCommerce?

 Conversion rates vary by region, channel and sector.
 Statista look at worldwide eCommerce conversion rates by sector and this 2021 survey shows that fashion (apparel) varies with luxury apparel down at just 1% whilst general apparel is almost three times higher at 2.7%.
 Beauty and skincare sits higher up the list at 2.8-3%.